prismyland/prismy/readme.md

 ## Concepts

+1. Asynchronously pick required values of a handler from context(which having HTTP Request obejct: IncomingMessage).
+2. Asynchronously Execute the handler with picked values.
+3. PROFIT!!

 ### Reselect style argument injection

 While other server libraries supporting argument injection, like inversifyjs, nestjs and tachijs, are using parameter decoartors, prismy don't need them.
 This might looks good but have several pitfalls.

 - Controllers must be declared as class.(But not class expressions)
 - Argument injection via the decorators is not type-safe.